madkins23/gin-utils/README.md

 This tool captures the Linux `interrupt` and `kill` signals, so it won't work (completely) with Apple or Windows.

+There is a demo program located in `demo/shutdown/shutdown.go`.

 See package `shutdown` documentation for more details.

 # Logging via `zerolog`